 In most circumstances your retirement benefit will be less than your ending salary with your employer.
 Your retirement benefit is based on a formula and your retirement eligibility determines whether you receive a reduced or unreduced calculation of the formula.
-Learn more at opers.org.
+To learn more, visit opers.org.